Best films on TV this Christmas and New Year

 Elf

-When Buddy the elf finds out he’s human – an adopted little one of Papa Elf – he travels to New York in quest of his organic father.
+When Buddy the elf finds out he’s human – an adopted little one of Papa Elf – he travels to New York searching for his organic father.

-Struggling to adapt to life exterior the North Pole, he finally ends up creating mayhem throughout the town.
-Will he be capable of win his father’s affections, and extra importantly, win the guts of Santa Land worker, Jovie?
+Struggling to adapt to life outdoors the North Pole, he finally ends up creating mayhem throughout town.
+Will he have the ability to win his father’s affections, and extra importantly, win the guts of Santa Land worker, Jovie?

 A much-loved Christmas comedy, Elf stars Will Ferrell within the title position.